agentheath/portfolio/writing/index.md

 ### _Mobile App_ Governance Framework

 _Mobile App_ is a fictionalized version of an internal company mobile app platform I worked on.
 Other internal company product teams could leverage the _Mobile App_ platform to quickly ship mobile versions of widely-used internal tools.
-In parnership with Product Managers, Product Designers, UX Researchers, Data Engineers, Software Engineers, and Management, I led the development of a Governance Framework to improve the consistency and quality of the constituent apps hosted on the platform.
+In partnership with Product Managers, Product Designers, UX Researchers, Data Engineers, Software Engineers, and Management, I led the development of a Governance Framework to improve the consistency and quality of the constituent apps hosted on the platform.
 * [_Mobile App_ Governance Framework](./mobile_app/gov_framework)
 * [Detailed Checklist of App Requirements](./mobile_app/checklist)